 The other thing that Mitch is good at doing and holding me accountable to is speaking preferences.
-Instead of saying things, well, I don’t want you to do this, which just that looseness in your language leaves so much open for interpretation, speaking preferences.
-I prefer that you do this, I prefer this, I prefer and you’re going to get a lot more accuracy in your language and a lot more effect from people that you’re trying to get an effect out of accurate thinking
+Instead of saying things well, I don’t want you to do this, which just that looseness in your language leaves so much open for interpretation, speaking preferences.
+I prefer that you do this.
+You will get a lot more accuracy in your language and a lot more effect from people.

-Hill also wrote about it in Think and Grow Rich, and in his Laws of Success, it is something that you must pay attention to.
+Hill also wrote about it in Think and, Grow Rich and in his Laws of Success.
 Accurate thinking also has to do with the questions you ask yourself.
 If you always ask yourself, why am I poor?
 Or why am I broke?
 Or why can’t I figure it out?
 Those kinds of questions are going to lead you down a path that’s not going to serve you.
-So also being accurate and saying how can I figure this out?
-How can I have fun and make money at the same time?
-How can I make a tax write-off at a golf trip to Minnesota whatever? and make the question more accurate so that you get the outcome that you’re looking for.
-Okay, accurate thinking.
-That is today’s lesson.
-Miss Nelson, my compadre in golf.
-And we’ve just been through picking this thing up.
-What do you have to tell the folks about accurate don’t do it.

 In being accurate and saying how can I figure this out?
 How can I have fun and make money at the same time?
 How can I make a tax write-off at a golf trip to Minnesota?
 Make the question more accurate so that you get the outcome that you are looking for.

 Okay, accurate thinking.
 That is today’s lesson.
 Practice accurate thinking throughout the week this month.
 Replace that but with an and, it’ll force you to be more accurate to see what I’m talking about.
 Have fun, throw it in the comments.